umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Image-Cropper.md

 `Returns: XML`

-Used with Media Types only, the Image Cropper property editor displays an editor to allow backoffice users to position pre-defined image crops on media items.
+Tthe Image Cropper property editor displays an editor to allow backoffice users to position pre-defined image crops on media or content items.
 The crops are saved to disk within the media item folder path.

 XML returned by Image Cropper is appended into the media item XML and returned by the `umbraco.library:GetMedia` function.

 ##Settings

 ###Property alias
 Defines the [Upload](Upload.md) property alias of the file onto which the cropper should be activated.
 On the default Image Media Types this is 'umbracoFile'.
+This property must exist on either the Media type or Document type for the cropper to function.

 ###Save crop images
-Defines if the generated crop images are saved to disk or created on demand.
+Defines if the generated crop images are saved to disk or created on demand, when checked the settings will offer the option to alter the output quality of cropped images, the field expects a numeric value between 0 - 100.
+E.g. 90 = 90% compared to original image quality.
 It is recommended that this is checked for performance.

 ###Show Label
 Defines if the property name is displayed to the user when selecting the crops.